deividAlfa/stm32_soldering_iron_controller/README.md

     	/Drivers/CMSIS/Include

 (STM32Fxxx matches your current mcu family, ex.
 STM32F0xx, STM32F1xx)
 ![Alt text](/Readme_files/Includes.jpg?raw=true "Title")

-<a id="boards"></a>
-## Working with board profiles<br>
-If you use an existing project template and modify it, the changes must be reflected in /Core/Inc/board.h.<br>
-All the project code takes the data from there.
-The file it's pretty much self-explaining.<br>
-So, any changes you make in CubeMX, ex. use PWM timer6 intead timer2, or SPI1 instead SPI2...all that should be configured in their respective define.<br>
-As long as the GPIO names are called the same way, no further changes are needed.<br>

-<a id="build"></a>
-## Building

 Click in the right arrow of the build button (Hammer icon), select Release, then click on the build button and should build right away.<br>
 ![Alt text](/Readme_files/release.jpg?raw=true "Title")